emmajanedrews/base-template/_posts/2018-03-13-a-market-update-from-the-city-that-never-sleeps.md

 We recently got a chance to fly out to Las Vegas to attend Re/MAX’s Annual R4 Convention, and we got some great footage to share with you.

 First though, let’s take a look at our market back in Louisville and check the absorption rate for our home supply.
-In the $100,000-to-$350,000 price range, we have a one-to-three-month supply.
+In the $100,000 to $350,000 price range, we have a one-to-three-month supply.

 **If you’re looking to sell this spring, there are five good reasons you should do so:**